 1. Custom Shower Experience Without The Custom Shower Cost

 This is really the big one.
 While equipment to build your own spa style shower is available, availability and affordability are two very different things.
-For a traditional custom shower, you typically have to buy each of the parts individually – a regular showerhead, a rainfall showerhead, a hand held shower head, and each set of sprayers, plus individual controls for each one.
-With hydrotherapy shower panels like this Shower Massage Panel from Vigo Industries, all of the parts you need are built – and sold – as a single unit.
+For a traditional custom shower, you typically have to buy each of the parts individually – a regular shower head, a rainfall showerhead, a hand held shower head, and each set of sprayers, plus individual controls for each one.
+With hydrotherapy shower panels, all of the parts you need are built – and sold – as a single unit.
 Not only does this make it much easier to keep your shower coordinated, but it also significantly reduces the hardware cost.
 That alone can turn a big ticket project into something reasonable in scope for the rest of us, and that’s not even considering…

 2. No Need For A Big Remodel Budget

 Most built-in custom showers require extensive plumbing renovation in order to relocate water feeds to 3 of the 4 interior walls of your shower.
 That means ripping out not only all of your tile work, but also a significant portion of your walls on top of the cost of extending your plumbing (and often your water heater as well).
 Hydrotherapy shower panels, on the other hand, can typically be installed into the same plumbing as your existing shower head and diverter setup.
-That means that when it comes to hydrotherapy shower panels like this simple Luana from Pulse, you won’t need to alter much, if any of your existing plumbing, and in some cases won’t even need to remove any of your existing tile work, either, all of which can radically reduce the final cost of the project and make it much, much more doable to those without the budget for a whole scale luxury remodel.
+That means you won’t need to alter much – if any – of your existing plumbing, and in some cases won’t even need to remove any of your existing tile work, either… all of which can radically reduce the final cost of the project and make it much, much more doable to those without the budget for a whole-scale luxury remodel.

 3. Ease Of Installation